mjordan/islandora_bagger/README.md

 ## Customizing the Bags

 Customizing the generated Bags is done via values in the configuration file, via plugins, or a combination of these two methods.

+### Configuration file

+Items in the "General Configuration" section provide some simple options for customizing Bags, e.g.:

+* whether the Bag is named using the node's ID or its UUID
+* whether the Bag is serialized (i.e., zipped)
+* what tags are included in the `bag-info.txt` file.
+Tags specified in general settings' `bag-info` option are static in that they are simple strings.
+In order to include tags that are dynamically generated, you must use a plugin.

+### Plugins

+Apart from the static tags mentioned in the previous section, all file content and additional tags are added to the Bag using plugins.
+The following plugins are provided:

+* AddBasicTags: Adds the `Internal-Sender-Identifier` bag-info.txt tag using the Drupal URL for the node as its value, and the `Bagging-Date` tag using the current date as its value.
+* AddNodeJson: Adds the Drupal JSON representation of the node, specifically, the response to a request to ``.
+* AddNodeJsonld: Adds the Drupal JSON-LD representation of the node, specifically, the response to a request to ``.
+* AddFedoraTurtle: Adds the Fedora Turtle RDF representation of the node, specifically, the response to a request to ``.
+* AddMedia: Adds media files, such as the Original File, Preservation Master, etc., to the Bag.
+The specific files added are identified by the relevant tags from the "Islandora Media Use" vocabulary listed in the `drupal_media`tags` configuratoin option.
+* AddMediaJson: Adds the Drupal JSON representation of the node's media list, specifically, the response to a request to ``.
+* AddMediaJsonld: Adds the Drupal JSON-LD representation of the node's media list, specifically, the response to a request to ``.

+#### Writing custom plugins

+Each plugin is a single PHP class that extends the base `AbstractIbPlugin` class.
+To create a plugin, make a copy of an existing plugin file and put it in the `islandora_bagger/src/Plugin` directory.
+In the `execute()` function, you have access to the Bag object, the Bag temporary directory, the node's ID, the node's JSON representation from Drupal.

 ## To do